7,600-acre Rabbit fire continues to burn near Beaumont; containment lines increase

 About 152 structures are threatened, fire officials said in a news release.
 No structures have been damaged or lost.

-Evacuation orders remained in place for Lambs Canyon Landfill, east of Jack Rabbit Trail, south of First Street, west of California Avenue and Highway 79.

-Evacuation warnings were in place for north and west of Highway 79, south of First Street, and east of California Avenue.
+Evacuation orders remained in place for areas east of Jack Rabbit Trail, west of California Avenue.
+Evacuation orders have been downgraded to evacuation warnings for the following areas: south of East 1st Street; east of Highway 79/Lamb Canyon; north of Seneca Springs; and west of Manzanita Park Road.

 As a result of the fire, a number of streets have been closed, including Highway 79 (Lambs Canyon) from Gilman Springs to California Avenue; Gilman Springs from Allessandro Boulevard to Highway 79; Bridge Street from Gilman Springs Road to Ramona Expressway.